brainpaingames/brainpaingames.github.io/Hypershack.md

-The game is borderline playable on standalone Quest 2.
+The game is tested on standalone Quest 2.
 If you have trouble with the Quest browser, try wolvic.
-It's recommended to run the game on a VR-capable computer's browser, the experience is much smoother there.
+At pixel time both seem to be working fine.

 Finally, a small hint.
 If you get lost with the orientations and want to return to normal 3d orientation wihtout the hither/thither component, first rotate yourself so that the red beacon is aligned as well as possible with the crosshair (that is, the red beacon is in front of you.)
 After that, rotate in the forward/hither plane (click right trigger and push right thumbstick forward/backward) until you see the red bar disappear in the compass.
 Now you are in the "normal" 3d space and you can orient yourself with normal 3d rotations to align the forward/right/up axis.